What does "visualization" mean?

 When we use the word "visualization" on this site, we mean a set of interactive graphs and charts created using the Tableau system.

 These visualizations are built using data that is collected on MPS schools, staff, and students.

 All charts and graphs on this site are interactive, which means that you can click on them and change their inputs to get more detailed information about the data being displayed.

 How to use visualizations

-The most common way that you will probably be using these visualizations is to ask a data-driven question about the schools or students that you work with.
-As an example,
+The most common way that you will probably be using these visualizations is to ask a data-driven question about specific schools or populations of students.

 See the image below for a visual representation of these steps: